mpskex/mpskex/README.md

 I am a researcher interested in Computer Vision \ NLP \ Machine Learning.

+Currently working as an AI Architect at Renesas Electronics.

 I am also interetsed in FPGAs and hardware.

 [LinkedIn](https://www.linkedin.com/in/fangrui-liu-151230189/)